 Stay in the park

-While lodging can be more expensive and harder to find within the park, the ability to walk out your door and head over to the canyon shouldn’t be undervalued.
+While lodging can be more expensive and harder to find within Grand Canyon National Park, the ability to walk out your door and head over to the canyon shouldn’t be undervalued.
 And there is a range of lodging available at a variety of prices if you book in advance.

 We stayed in one of the Yavapai Lodge units.
 It was reasonably priced, comfortable, and convenient.
 I would love to stay in one of the historic hotels, but the few rooms available when I finally booked our trip cost more than I wanted to spend.